-Figure 4: Lilleshall Neighbourhood Plan Policies Map
+Figure 9: Lilleshall Parish Neighbourhood Plan Policies map

-MONITORING AND REVIEW
+9 MONITORING AND REVIEW

-It is expected that Telford & Wrekin Council, as the Planning Authority, will continue to monitor progress relating to the number of dwellings and number of affordable homes delivered during the Plan period, as part of the wider monitoring responsibilities for the Borough set out in their Annual Monitoring Report.

-The Plan covers the period until 2031.
-For long term success it is essential that developments in the Plan area are reviewed against the Plan's Objectives and Policies.

-Lilleshall Parish Council will monitor the delivery of its policies and work to ensure that benefits to the communities within the Parish are achieved.

-Each agenda for the Parish Council meetings will include an item 'Lilleshall Neighbourhood Plan' which will ensure that the item is continually reviewed and reported upon during its life.

-On the anniversary of the adoption of the Plan, the Parish Council will assess the impact of the Plan during the previous year and discuss the implementation of the Plan for the forthcoming year, taking into consideration any significant changes that have come about.
-The Parish Council will bring to the attention of the Borough Council any matters or problems that have been identified and this will be used as part of their contribution to the Annual Monitoring Report produced by Telford & Wrekin Council.

-In 2022 and 2027, there will be thorough five-year reviews of progress by a recruited community-based Steering Group.
+- 9.0.1 It is expected that Telford & Wrekin Council, as the Planning Authority, will continue to monitor progress relating to the number of dwellings and number of affordable homes delivered during the Plan period, as part of the wider monitoring responsibilities for the Borough set out in their Annual Monitoring Report. - 9.0.2 The Plan covers the period until 2031.
+For long term success it is essential that developments in the Plan area are reviewed against the Plan's Objectives and Policies. - 9.0.3 Lilleshall Parish Council will monitor the delivery of its policies and work to ensure that benefits to the communities within the Parish are achieved. - 9.0.4 Each agenda for the Parish Council meetings will include an item 'Lilleshall Neighbourhood Plan' which will ensure that the item is continually reviewed and reported upon during its life. - 9.0.5 On the anniversary of the adoption of the Plan, the Parish Council will assess the impact of the Plan during the previous year and discuss the implementation of the Plan for the forthcoming year, taking into consideration any significant changes that have come about.
+The Parish Council will bring to the attention of the Borough Council any matters or problems that have been identified and this will be used as part of their contribution to the Annual Monitoring Report produced by Telford & Wrekin Council. - 9.0.6 In 2022 and 2027, there will be thorough five-year reviews of progress by a recruited community- based Steering Group.
 The purpose of these more comprehensive reviews will be to hold the Parish Council to account by assessing how/whether the 'Objectives' are being achieved.
 Continued confidence in the Plan for the next Plan period will depend upon ensuring that all current and relevant information is taken into account.
 Each five-year review will be assessed along with the combined Annual Monitoring Reports, and their results will inform any decision on the need for a 'Full Formal Review'.
-If there is a need for a Full Formal Review, up-to-date data on Housing Needs Survey, Parish Profile, Census results etc will be used.

-In 2028, a community-based Steering Group will be re-formed to undertake a Full Formal Review to decide on the need for a subsequent 15 year Plan, and to oversee the development of this new Plan if required.
-This should coincide with work at the Local Authority on the Local Plan for Telford & Wrekin.

-In conjunction, Telford & Wrekin Council will undertake its statutory role and continue to monitor Neighbourhood Plans as part of its monitoring framework set out in Local Plan Appendix A tables 12-18.

-The Parish Council may be best placed to monitor the progress of certain elements of the Neighbourhood Plan; the division of responsibility will be agreed with Telford & Wrekin Council.
+If there is a need for a Full Formal Review, up-to-date data on Housing Needs Survey, Parish Profile, Census results etc will be used. - 9.0.7 In 2028, a community-based Steering Group will be re-formed to undertake a Full Formal Review to decide on the need for a subsequent 15 year Plan, and to oversee the development of this new Plan if required.
+This should coincide with work at the Local Authority on the Local Plan for Telford & Wrekin. - 9.0.8 In conjunction, Telford & Wrekin Council will undertake its statutory role and continue to monitor Neighbourhood Plans as part of its monitoring framework set out in Local Plan Appendix A tables 12-18. - 9.0.9 The Parish Council may be best placed to monitor the progress of certain elements of the Neighbourhood Plan; the division of responsibility will be agreed with Telford & Wrekin Council.
 This might mean that Telford & Wrekin Council leads on monitoring the strategic delivery of housing while the Parish Council monitors local delivery.
-Monitoring arrangements are to be recorded in a Memorandum of Understanding between the two Authorities.

-The Parish Council's monitoring could take the form of a spreadsheet listing all planning applications and the decisions made on them.
+Monitoring arrangements are to be recorded in a Memorandum of Understanding between the two Authorities. - 9.0.10 The Parish Council's monitoring could take the form of a spreadsheet listing all planning applications and the decisions made on them.
 It should be possible to see the extent to which the